lumeland/theme-ebook/src/index.md

 "Well, anyway, she's been gone a whole day now, or near enough, and the board of directors... they are not calm people, Scheme.
 Not calm at all.
 It's a big operation, the ABCD.
-I really think---"
+I really think"

 "I'll take the case," Scheme said.
 "We'll meet you on the bay."

----

 Scheme's electric pickup was parked across the street.
 Today, the jam factory was simmering 300 pounds of seascape strawberries; the air was thick with them.